Rules & Regulations

 - Golfers may be removed from the golf course for threatening or abusive behavior, damaging the golf course, or behavior that may cause injury to themselves or others.
 Course Rules being ignored will also lead to being removed from the property.

 - The Rules of Golf of the United States Golf Association (USGA) together with the Rules of Etiquette as adopted by the USGA shall be the rules of the Club.

 - It is recommended that all players call the pro shop to reserve tee times.
 Tee times may be made up to 7 days in advance by booking online at www.carriagegreens.com , 30 days in advance in person or on the phone.

 - Golfers wishing to reserve more than three consecutive tee times must make arrangements through the PGA Director of Golf, Lou Ramadani at 630-985-3400 Ext.
 301.

-- Please notify the pro shop of any cancellations within 24 hours of your tee time.
+- Please notify the pro shop of any cancellations more than 48 hours of your tee time.
 All cancellations within 48 hours are not allowed.

 - To drive a power golf cart, the operator must be a minimum of 18 years of age, with a valid driver’s license.
 Players must observe posted power cart usage rules.
 Rules will vary according to conditions.
 Ask in the pro shop if you are not aware of the daily power cart rules.